A message on the topic of biological death. Main signs of clinical death

 Lack of consciousness.

 Clouding and drying of the cornea.
-The pupils are wide and do not react to light (there may be a cat's pupil due to the softening of the eyeball).
+The pupils are wide and do not react to light (maybe a cat's pupil due to softening of the eyeball).

-Cadaverous spots appear on the underlying parts of the body (2 hours after the onset of clinical death)
+Cadaveric spots appear on the underlying areas of the body (2 hours after the onset of clinical death)

 Rigor mortis (hardening of muscle tissue) is determined 6 hours after the onset of clinical death.